This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 The Health Ministry said people in close contact with the patient have been identified and are being monitored.

-Singapore confirmed three more cases of Wuhan coronavirus on Thursday morning, bringing the total number of cases to 10, according to the Ministry of Health.
-All three cases are Chinese nationals who traveled from Wuhan, according to the Ministry of Health’s statement.
+Singapore confirmed three additional coronavirus cases on Thursday, making the total number of confirmed cases in the country 13, according to a statement from the Ministry of Health.

+The new cases are three Chinese women from Wuhan who landed in Singapore from January 21-22.
+The country’s top health department also said in the statement that all 13 confirmed cases are in stable condition and “most are improving.”

-The Ministry of Health has advised against all travel to Hubei province and non-essential travel to mainland China, adding that all travelers should monitor their health closely for two weeks upon their return to Singapore.
+It advised citizens to “defer all travel to Hubei province and all non-essential travel to mainland China.”

+Minister of Trade and Industry Chan Chun Sing said at a news conference the government will distribute four masks each to 1.3 million households starting from Saturday.
+He added that the country has “sufficient masks” if they manage the supply appropriately.

 Sri Lanka (at least 1 case)